BRAND NEW ON E!

 Correction: that's just what the happy trio, with glasses full of celebratory booze, did today.
 Guess this puts an end to the constant pregnancy talk surrounding the Duchess of Cambridge.

-The in-laws were among the noble and otherwise titled masses that convened at Windsor Palace at the behest of Queen Elizabeth, who hosted a luncheon in honor of the milestone that just keeps giving (awesome photo ops), her Diamond Jubilee.
+The in-laws were among the noble and otherwise titled masses that convened at Windsor Palace at the behest of Queen Elizabeth II, who hosted a luncheon in honor of the milestone that just keeps giving (awesome photo ops), her Diamond Jubilee.

 So, which other royals turned up to take part in the festivities?